phdesign/album-rsync/README.md

   --list-sort           sort alphabetically when --list-only, note that this
-                        forces buffering of remote sources so will be slower --list-folders        lists only folders (no files, implies --list-only) -c, --checksum        calculate file checksums for local files.
-Print checksum when listing, use checksum for comparison when syncing
+                        forces buffering of remote sources so will be slower --list-folders        lists only folders (no files, implies --list-only) --delete              WARNING: permanently deletes additional files in destination
+  -c, --checksum        calculate file checksums for local files.
+Print
+                        checksum when listing, use checksum for comparison when syncing
   --include REGEX       include only files matching REGEX.
-Defaults to
+Defaults to media
-                        media file extensions only --include-dir REGEX   include only directories matching REGEX --exclude REGEX       exclude any files matching REGEX, note this takes precedent over --include --exclude-dir REGEX   exclude any directories matching REGEX, note this takes precedent over --include-dir --root-files          includes roots files (not in a directory or a photoset) in the list or copy -n, --dry-run         in sync mode, don't actually copy anything, just simulate the process and output --throttling SEC      the delay in seconds (may be decimal) before each network call
+                        file extensions only
+  --include-dir REGEX   include only directories matching REGEX --exclude REGEX       exclude any files matching REGEX, note this takes
+                        precedent over --include
+  --exclude-dir REGEX   exclude any directories matching REGEX, note this
+                        takes precedent over --include-dir --root-files          includes roots files (not in a directory or a photoset) in the list or copy -n, --dry-run         in sync mode, don't actually copy anything, just simulate the process and output --throttling SEC      the delay in seconds (may be decimal) before each network call
-  --retry NUM           the number of times to retry a network call before
+  --retry NUM           the number of times to retry a network call (using
-                        failing
+                        exponential backoff) before failing --flickr-api-key FLICKR_API_KEY
-  --api-key API_KEY     flickr API key
+                        flickr API key
-  --api-secret API_SECRET
+  --flickr-api-secret FLICKR_API_SECRET
                         flickr API secret
+  --flickr-tags "TAG1 TAG2"
-  --tags "TAG1 TAG2"    space seperated list of tags to apply to uploaded
-                        files on flickr
+                        space seperated list of tags to apply to uploaded files on flickr --google-api-key GOOGLE_API_KEY
+                        Google API key
+  --google-api-secret GOOGLE_API_SECRET
+                        Google API secret
-  -v, --verbose         increase verbosity
+  --logout              logout of remote service (service determined by src) -v, --verbose         increase verbosity
   --version             show program's version number and exit
 ```

 ### Config and token file discovery

-The config file `album-rsync.ini` and Flickr token file `album-rsync.token` are searched for in the following locations in order:
+The config file `album-rsync.ini` and token file `album-rsync.token` are searched for in the following locations in order:
 * `<current working dir>/album-rsync.ini`
 * `<current working dir>/.album-rsync.ini`
 * `<users home dir>/album-rsync.ini`